yifanz/CSM213B/README.md

 The codegen requires explicit types for arguments to functions that it is not able to automatically deduce and the existing DKF Matlab codebase makes heavy usage of dynamic types making it especially ill-suited for codegen.
 Despite this, we still feel that codegen is the way forward.
 Since one-shot code conversion is clearly not feasible, we recommend incrementally converting the existing MatLab code to be stricly compliant with the codegen.
 Using the MEX feature of MatLab (allows MatLab code to call into C/C++), we replace each function in the algorithm one at a time.
 For each replacement, we test inside MatLab to ensure numeric accuracy.

+From a chip design point of view, if any new custom design is intended to be used robustly in a system, then the following must be taken into consideration:

+* Simple and robust power supply strategy
+* Self-sustained biasing
+* Output swing that is compatible with the MCU

+Taking care of the above three will simplify the board design substantially and potentially keep the original board size.

+In terms of energy optimization and power management, we think that the conventional low power techniques have not been fully deployed on the existing NTB hardware/software platform.
+From a different perspective, conventional techniques saves CPU by outsourcing peripherals whereas for NTB, care must be given to the peripheral, which are mainly UWB radio and ethernet switches, so that they are in a good state before and after sleep.
+In some sense, dealing with the ntb platform may not be worth the initial productivity cost.
+It may have been more effective to do the initial development on a commerical well-supported platform (mbed, beaglebone, etc) so our resources can be free to focus more on the UWB radio power management.

 ## Weekly Updates